nelsou/MMM-Jeedom/README.md

-# Magic Mirror 2 - JEEDOM Module
+# Magic Mirror 2 - JEEDOM Module v2

 This module displays any JEEDOM command value.
+If you have a touchscreen, you will be able to trigger some command too.

 The information will be updated depending on the polling time.

 If a PIR-sensor using MMM-PIR-Sensor module is used, this information will not be updated during screen off.